Seneca-CDOT/bigbluebutton/README.md

 ### check.rb

 This is the ruby script that runs Chrome headless.
 This script is actually stored in the `/tmp/docker` and run from within Docker.
-It receives parameters from `run.sh`
+It receives parameters from `run.sh`.
+By default, `check.rb` only hits the provided URL and sleeps for certain number of seconds before leaving.
+By modifying `check.rb`, you can add more actions to the browser flow.

 ## Updating the docker image.